 - Preference shareholders do not get any voting rights.
 Hence it does not lead to dilution of management’s control on a company.

-Disadvantages of preference shares
+Disadvantages of Preference Shares

 - Preference shares cannot be easily bought and sold as equity shares.

 - Paying yearly dividend can be a financial burden to the company.
+Unpaid accumulated dividends only add to a company’s liabilities.

 - Preference shares are to be redeemed compulsorily within 20 years.
 Hence the company would require huge cash for this purpose.